 Protein in Breakfast Burritos

-These breakfast burritos provide 20.5 grams of protein each from beans, tofu, vegetables, and the tortilla.
+These breakfast burritos provide 20 grams of protein each from beans, tofu, vegetables, and the tortilla.
 This is thanks in part to using a high-protein tortilla.
-The brand I used has 8 grams in each.
-I have seen some with as much as 12 grams each.
+I have seen brands with a range of 8 to 12 grams of protein each.

 Recipe Substitution Ideas